-In this tutorial we are going to discuss how to create a new Volume (disk drive) in Windows (Windows XP, 7, 8/8.1 or 10) using free or unallocated disk space.
+In this tutorial we are going to discuss how to create a new Volume in Windows using free or unallocated disk space.
 Usually while installing Windows on new computers, people either create single disk drive of full HDD space or create one disk drive (i.e. C:) and leave rest of the space unallocated.
-You can create additional disk drives (volumes) using that unallocated space in your HDD.
+You can create additional disk volumes using that unallocated space in your HDD.

 For creating a new disk drive or volume from unallocated HDD space, you have to use Disk Management Utility or Computer Management Utility.
 Using Disk Management Utility you can also delete Volumes, change drive letters, shrink a volume etc. Follow this tutorial to see the process of creating a new volume from unallocated disk space.